Stefanos Dragoumis: 1909 reform government

 Following the Goudi Revolt by the Military League in 1909, the political processes in Greece were in a state of turmoil.
 The issue of Cretan annexation and military reforms loomed large.
-After Kiriakoulis Mavromichalis resigned as Prime Minister in January 1910, Dragoumis was appointed as part of a reform government and the Military League dissolved.
+After Kyriakoulis Mavromichalis resigned as Prime Minister in January 1910, Dragoumis was appointed as part of a reform government and the Military League dissolved.
 At the same time, Eleftherios Venizelos arrived in Athens from Crete.
 In March, the Greek Parliament decided to convoke a Revisionary Parliament to revise the Greek Constitution.
 The Dragoumis government responded positively to the demands of its dual mission: to secure a smooth path towards the process of reform and to complete its legislative programme.
 By September, Venizelos had arrived in Athens and by drawing large crowds to rallies had established his political strength.
 King George invited Venizelos to form a government and Dragoumis resigned.